Smileynator/blender-mdb-addon/README.md

   - Duration - The actual duration in frames that playback takes in engine
   - Loop - Intention for the animation to be able to loop or not
   - Keyframes - Amount of keyframes in the animation (regardless if they actually exist or not, cannot be below 2)
+- There is a menu option on the right hand side of the Dopesheet to "Add CANM Properties" if any go missing or you introduce a new animation.

 ### Editing additive animations